...

 Accent Fonts

-Three Main Types of Fonts Categories
+Three Main Types of Font Categories

 Serif fonts